gloveboxes/AiPoweredPredictiveMaintenanceDocs/docs/10-cloud-services/10-cloud-services.md

     az account list-locations --query "[].{Name:name, DisplayName:displayName}" -o table
     ```

-1. Run the following command to deploy the GitHub Metrics solution.
+1. Run the following command to deploy the predictive maintenance solution.

+    You will be prompted for the following information:

+    - The application name.
+This is an arbitrary name and is used as part of the hash to create unique names for the Azure resources.
+    - The Sql Server user name.
+This is the user name for the Sql Server database.
+    - The Sql Server password.
+This is the password for the Sql Server database.

+    For Windows users, you can run the following PowerShell commands.
+For macOS and Linux users, you can run the following Bash commands.

     **PowerShell**